MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 3. In the app.json file, increase the `version` value.
 4. Compile a new version of the extension package.

-### Create a destination extension (Ext Y v1)
+### Create a receiving extension (Ext Y v1)

-You now create a new extension that contains the customization you want to move from the source.
+You now create a new extension that contains the customization you want to move from the releasing.
 In this example, the customizations include **TableB** and a **TableExtC**.

 1. Create an AL project for **Ext Y**.
-2. In the app.json file, set up a dependency on the source extension **Ext X**.
+2. In the app.json file, set up a dependency on the releasing extension **Ext X**.
-3. Add a table definition and code for **TableB** that exactly matches the definition in the original source extension.
+3. Add a table definition and code for **TableB** that exactly matches the definition in the original releasing extension.
 4. Add a table extension object called **TableExtC**.
-Then, add a field definition for field **C-2** that matches its definition in the original **TableC** object of the source extension.
+Then, add a field definition for field **C-2** that matches its definition in the original **TableC** object of the releasing extension.
 5. Compile the extension package.
 6. Make a note of the `ID` of the new extension.
 You'll use this ID in the next task.

     For purposes of the example, the ID is `44444444-cccc-5555-dddd-666666666666`.

-### Create a final version of source extension (Ext X v3)
+### Create a final version of releasing extension (Ext X v3)

-In this step, you create another version of the source extension **Ext X**.
+In this step, you create another version of the releasing extension **Ext X**.
 This version will contain the objects and code that you want to finally publish.

 1. Create an AL project for **Ext X**.
-2. Add a table definition and code for **TableA** that exactly matches the definition in the original source extension.
+2. Add a table definition and code for **TableA** that exactly matches the definition in the original releasing extension.
-3. Add a table object for **TableC** and field definition for **C-1** that matches the definitions in the original **TableC** object of the source extension.
+3. Add a table object for **TableC** and field definition for **C-1** that matches the definitions in the original **TableC** object of the releasing extension.
 3. In the app.json file, increase the `version` value.
 4. Compile the extension package.